Tertiush/ParadoxIP150v2/README.md

   * Publish the following topic to control the <b>alarm</b>:
     * <b>Paradox/C/P1/Disarm</b>
     * (C = Control; P = Partition, followed by number; Then the action = Disarm / Arm / Sleep / Stay)
-    * The payload is not evaluated.
+    * The payload is not evaluated in this case.
 Note that alarm controls can take a few seconds as the script must first be re-authenticated
+    * <b>Paradox/C/P1</b>, Payload: <b>Disarm</b>
+    * In this case the payload is used to determine the command to send.
   * Publish the following topic to control (Force/Pulse) an <b>output</b> (PGM):
     * <b>Paradox/C/FO/4/Off</b>
     * (C = Control; <b>FO = Force output / PO = Pulse Output</b>, followed by the output number; Then the action (for pulse this will be the intermediate state, e.g. to pulse High then back to Low use "On" and vice versa).